cozyday/cozyday/README.md

 ### **Hi there ~ 👋**

-I am Seongmin Kim, a sophomore of Electric and Electronic Engineering</br>
+I am Seongmin Kim, a junior of Electric and Electronic Engineering</br>
 I am interested in Machine Learning and Robotics!